bwookwak/bwookwak.github.io/_news/announcement_3.md

 related_posts: false
 ---

-:tada: Two papers about Algorithmic Reasoning in LLMs and NL Feedback on Coding Agents have been accepted to <b>EMNLP 2024</b>.
+:tada: Two papers about Algorithmic Reasoning in LLMs and NL Feedback on Coding Agents have been accepted to <strong>EMNLP 2024</strong>.